Mexperse/Serial-Calculator/README.md

   - Verify input format matches supported patterns
   - Check for extra spaces or characters
   - Understand floating-point precision limits

+#### Shows it has connected but not showing that next line, for example: "Coneected to Arduino on COM3"
+- **Cause**: Input parsing issues or precision limitations
+- **Solutions**: Go to device manager, check the Arduino Port (Unplug and plug back in if unsure) and close the app and restart.
+Then type in the appropriate port

 ### Debug Tips
 1. **Test Arduino Separately**: Use Arduino IDE Serial Monitor